kripken/ammo.js/README.markdown

 Instructions
 ------------

-builds/ contains prebuilt versions of ammo.js:
+builds/ammo.js contains a prebuilt version of ammo.js.

- * ammo.js: Optimized and minified build.
 This is probably what you want.
- * ammo.slow.js: A very slow debug version.
-This includes many runtime checks and safety measures.

 You can also build ammo.js yourself, as follows: